 A History of Ancient Rome

 At one time, Rome was just an insignificant village in central Italy.
 At its height, it was, as renowned classicist Mary Beard points out, a sprawling imperial metropolis of more than a million people that served as the capital for a vast empire.
 Beard says ancient Rome is important because it underpins Western culture and politics, and in a new book she chronicles how the Republic grew, persisted, and declined by exploring how the Romans thought of themselves.
-She joins us Tuesday to talk about it.
+She joins us Thursday to talk about it.
+(Rebroadcast)

 Mary Beard is a professor of classics at Cambridge University, a blogger, a BBC presenter, and a regular contributor to the New York Review of Books.
 She's the author of numerous books, including The Fire of Vesuvius and Confronting the Classics.
 Her new book is called SPQR: A History of Ancient Rome [Amazon|Indiebound].